-In a recent episode of the Cortex podcast, CGP Grey from Youtube and Mike Hurley of Relay FM discussed the pros and cons of different laundry options for longer-term travelling.
-Mike spent an embarrassing amount (his words) of money on getting his clothes cleaned via his hotel's laundry service, and I believe him.
+In a recent episode of the Cortex podcast, CGP Grey from Youtube and Myke Hurley of Relay FM discussed the pros and cons of different laundry options for longer-term travelling.
+Myke spent an embarrassing amount (his words) of money on getting his clothes cleaned via his hotel's laundry service, and I believe him.
 It can get ridiculous.
 There are, however, tons of other options out there, from laundromats, pick-up laundry services, and the age-old sink washing techniques.
 While in China, where washers were scarce and dryers literally don't exist, we did resort to sink washing and made it just fine (ok, yes, it's tedious and not my first choice, but it was cheap and got us through two weeks abroad in a carry-on each).

 Be economical with your clothes.

 Our sink washing experience taught us quickly about the value of conservation when it comes to clothes.
 We tried to be wise and use as few of our items daily as we needed.
 Every evening, after a long day exploring and sweating, we showered and went straight to bed - birthday suit style.
 This cut our usage of clothing literally in half, and was actually a lot more comfortable in the hot-and-humid Chinese summer.